-That one accent coach on YouTube is about to be out of a job.
-Here’s everything to know about the use of AI in The Brutalist, including how director Brady Corbet has responded.
+Is that one accent coach on YouTube about to be out of a job?
+Here’s everything to know about the use of AI in The Brutalist, including how director Brady Corbet and star Adrien Brody have responded.

 How did this start?